adibzailan/file_copier/README.md

 The application will perform the following actions:

+1. Start watching the source folder for changes when it's selected
+2. Begin synchronization only after both source and destination folders are specified
-1. Perform an initial full copy of all files from the source to the destination folder when folders are first selected
+3. Perform an initial full copy of all files from the source to the destination folder
-2. Start watching the source folder for changes immediately
-3. Synchronize any changes in real-time, including:
+4. Synchronize any changes in real-time, including:
    - Copying new files
    - Updating modified files
    - Deleting files that are removed from the source folder
    - Handling renamed or moved files
-4. Perform a full sync at the specified interval
+5. Perform a full sync at the specified interval

 ## Packaging the Application